 On-Time Payment Reward

 When you make 12 consecutive on-time payments, you’re rewarded with an on-time payment reward: a one-month payment deferral that you can use at your leisure, whenever you could use the financial breathing room.
 Each additional 12-month stretch of on-time payments earns you another one-month deferral.
 There’s no limit to the number of deferrals you can earn over the life of your loan.

-Marcus by Goldman Sachs® has a customer service hotline available Monday through Saturday, from 7am to 9pm Eastern.
-The toll-free phone number is (844) 627-2871.
+Marcus by Goldman Sachs® has a customer service hotline for loan and savings account customers available Monday through Friday, from 8am to 10pm Eastern, and Saturday and Sunday, from 9am to 7pm Eastern.

 - No Fees, Ever.
 Marcus by Goldman Sachs® charges no fees, ever.
 The platform makes money from interest charges only.
 Apparently, that’s more than enough to cover its expenses.
 Needless to say, this is a welcome advantage over credit cards, which can charge hefty annual, late payment, and balance transfer fees – to name but a few.